Zitzeronion/NotebooksnStuff/docs/_posts/2022-02-27-Coalescence_I.markdown

 In this notebook we were testing the capabilities of Swalbe.jl when it comes to the coalescence of droplets.

+Check out the [notebook](/NotebooksnStuff/notebooks/Droplet_coalescence_1.html) for the next part of the analysis.

 {% highlight ruby %}
 def print_hi(name)